jstetich/FOCB_WQ/Analysis/Surface_Analysis_Recent.md

 #> i Input `secchi_2` is `if_else(secchi == "BSV", water_depth, as.numeric(secchi))`.
 ```

-# Transform the Secchi and Chlorophyll A Data
+## Transform Secchi and Chlorophyll Data

 We create a log plus one transformed version of the Chlorophyll data
 here, to facilitate “parallel” construction of statistical models.
 That